Ctrlmonster/r3f-effekseer/README.md

 This Library aims to provide React bindings for the **WebGL + WASM** runtime of [**Effekseer**](https://effekseer.github.io/en/).
-Effekseer is a mature **Particle Effect Creation Tool**, which supports major game engines, is used in many commercial games, and includes its own free to use editor, which you can use to create to your effects!
+Effekseer is a mature **Particle Effect Creation Tool**, which supports major game engines, is used in many commercial games, and includes its own free to use editor, which you can use to create to your own effects!

 ---------